-The scheme is not located within any Air Quality Management Area (AQMA) and no air quality monitoring stations are located in the vicinity of works (Air Quality Scotland).
-The nearest air quality monitoring site to the scheme is located in Fort William, approximately 45km west of the scheme (Air Quality Scotland).
+The scheme is not located within any Air Quality Management Areas (AQMA) and no air quality monitoring stations are located in the vicinity of works (Air Quality Scotland).
+The nearest air quality monitoring site to the scheme is located in Fort William, approximately 52km west of the scheme (Air Quality Scotland).
 Pollution levels in the general vicinity of works are anticipated to be lower than those at the monitoring station in Fort William due to the remote nature of the scheme location.

-There are no sites registered on the Scottish Pollutant Release Inventory (SPRI) (Scotland's Environment) for air pollutant releases within 1km of the scheme.
+There are no sites registered on the Scottish Pollutant Release Inventory (SPRI) (Scotland's Environment) for air pollutant releases within 10km of the scheme.

-Baseline air quality at the scheme location is likely to be primarily influenced by traffic along the A889 trunk road.
-The Highland Main Line railway line (with associated land) forms a corridor to the west of the A889 throughout the scheme extent (10m at its nearest point).
-Occasional train movement will therefore also have an impact.
-However, it is likely that train movements will be infrequent.
+Baseline air quality at the scheme location is likely to be primarily influenced by traffic along the A9 trunk road.
+The Highland Mainline railway line (with associated infrastructure) forms a corridor which lies to the west of the A9 throughout the scheme extent (approximately 70m at its nearest point).
+Therefore, air quality from the railway line will have a local effect.